Last updated: 10/24/2017

 - Speed.
 Your base walking speed is 30 feet.

 - One With Nature.
 Plantfolk are able to merge with their surroundings with such skill and camouflage that few notice them as anything but the natural plants growing in an area.
 As an action or reaction, you step into a living plant object or surface large enough to fully contain your body, melding yourself and all the equipment you carry with the plant for the duration of the effect.
 Using your movement, you step into the plant at a point you can touch.
 Nothing of your presence remains visible or otherwise detectable by nonmagical senses.
 While merged with the plant, you can’t see what occurs outside it, and any Wisdom (Perception) checks you make to hear sounds outside it are made with disadvantage.
 You remain aware of the passage of time and can cast spells on yourself while merged in the plant.
 You can use your bonus action to leave the plant where you entered it, or your movement to exit at any location within your total movement that the plant touches, either of which ends the spell.
 You otherwise can’t move.
 Minor physical damage to the plant doesn’t harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 slashing damage to you.
 The plant’s complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
 If expelled, you fall prone in an unoccupied space closest to where you first entered.
 The type of plant you can merge with is based upon your plantfolk subrace.
-You may do this once per short rest.

 - Languages.
 Plantfolk can speak Ovidic (Common) along with a specialty language trait based upon their plant subtype.

-- Skills: Plantfolk gain proficiency in either nature or stealth.
+- Skills: Plantfolk gain proficiency in Nature.

 - Subraces.
 Plantfolk come in a variety of forms below.
 Choose a subrace from the following.